This is one of the simplest and most affordable ways to invest your money

 This article was originally published on 6/29/2016.

+Have something you think we should know about?
+Email us at [email protected]

-This article originally appeared at Insider Picks.
+Read the original article on Insider Picks.
 Copyright 2017.
 Follow Insider Picks on Twitter.

+SEE ALSO: A former Goldman Sachs employee has condensed an entire MBA into one online course

+READ MORE: Excel is the go-to tool for finance professionals — learn how to manipulate data in it like a pro

 Business Insider Emails & Alerts